 IDA storage quota can be applied by researchers of Finnish higher education institutes and researchers funded by the Academy of Finland.
 IDA storage space is applied online in CSC's service platform, the Scientist's User Interface (SUI).
 Authentication is done with CSC or Haka ID.
 If you don't have either, you can fill in a paper form.
-The instructions for applying IDA storage quota can be found at http://openscience.fi/how-to-apply-for-ida-storage.
+Information on applying IDA storage quota and on the duration of IDA access rights can be found at http://openscience.fi/becoming-an-ida-user.

 IDA storage quota is applied by and granted for a project, like other CSC resources (https://research.csc.fi/accounts-and-projects).
 The applied IDA storage quota is not, however, tied to a research grant, except when applied from the quota of Academy of Finland on condition that the research is funded by the Academy of Finland.
 A single IDA storage quota can be applied for e.g. datasets produced by a series of research projects.

 The project applying for IDA storage quota must have a PI of a CSC project as a responsible person.
 The person applying for quota will become the PI of the CSC and IDA project.
 The project PI has a certain number of responsibilities; he/she can e.g. add and remove project members.
 For this reason it is specifically asked in the application if the person applying can act as the project PI, i.e. he/she is a university professor, research director of a polytechnic, or a similar senior level researcher (https://www.csc.fi/en/prerequisites-for-a-principal-investigator).
 If you have any questions regarding this matter, please contact the IDA coordinator (idakoordinaattori (a) csc.fi).